 Superstar Billy Graham was a wrestling icon whose superhero physique and oratory prowess made him a popular draw in the mid-to-late ’70s.
 You had accomplished technical wrestlers and brawny brutes before him, but nobody with the style and flair of Superstar Billy Graham.

 His herculean bodybuilder frame was unlike anything fans had seen before.
 He impressed onlookers wherever he appeared with a body that seemingly implored camera closeups while drawing jeers from envious fans.
-His Bob Dylan and Dusty Rhodes inspired promos had a poetic quality to them, yet were delivered in a heelish, arrogant tone.
+His Muhammad Ali and Bob Dylan-inspired promos had a poetic quality yet were delivered in a heelish, arrogant tone.
 When he spoke, fans listened intently.

-Despite being a bad guy despised by most of the fans who adored Bruno Sammartino — a man he dethroned for the WWWF Championship after a 1,237-day second reign as champion — people paid good money hoping to see the comeuppance at the hands of the mighty Italian.
-Similar to Muhammed Ali, everyone wanted to see Graham, whether you loved or hated him.
+Despite being a bad guy despised by most of the fans who adored Bruno Sammartino — a man, he dethroned for the WWWF Championship after a 1,237-day second reign as champion — people paid good money, hoping to see the comeuppance at the hands of the mighty Italian.
+Like Muhammed Ali, everyone wanted to see Graham, whether they loved or hated him.

-Brian Last (host of the 6:05 Superpodcast, co-host of The Jim Cornette Experience and Drive-Thru, and now John Arezzi’s Pro Wrestling Spotlight Then & Now) punctuates the impressiveness of Graham quite well.
-“If you weren’t a fan who grew up in that era or haven’t gone back to watch the footage, it’s probably not easy to understand how unique Billy Graham was.”
+Brian Last (host of the 6:05 Superpodcast, co-host of The Jim Cornette Experience and Drive-Thru punctuates the impressiveness of Graham quite well.
+"If you weren’t a fan who grew up in that era or haven’t gone back to watch the footage, it’s probably not easy to understand how unique Billy Graham was."